hotungkhanh/jetedge/README.md

   <summary>Download Timetable</summary>

   If no further changes are needed, click **DOWNLOAD TIMETABLE** at the bottom to download the campus timetable as a ZIP file.

+  **Note**: Each campus has a ZIP file containing three timetables, one for each course offered at that campus.
+Therefore, to download all 12 timetables (4 campuses × 3 courses per campus = 12 timetables), the user only needs to download four ZIP files, one per campus.
 </details>

 <br/>